maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

-The imaghe below has 4 elements and only 2 of them align (see green vertical lines).
+The image below has 4 elements and only 2 of them align (see green vertical lines).

 <br>